-Eth Lloyd looks at what development opportunities administration professionals want and how they can find them.
+Eth Lloyd looks at the development opportunities administration professionals want and how they can find them

-The professional development opportunities for the administrative professional in the work force is something that no-one seems to have fully understood.
+The professional development opportunities for the administrative professional in the workforce force are something that no one seems to have fully understood.
 Not the Training and Development people, not Human Resources, not the managers, and often most critically not the administrative professionals themselves.

 The type of professional development most often received by administrative professionals is usually ad hoc or ‘just-in-time’.
 These forms of training are valuable and important in the workplace.
 These are the courses that up-skill the administrative professional to the latest version of Word (if they are lucky), that provide skills for minute taking when required or when asked for, and that provide the immediate skills where a skill shortfall is noticed.